Tracking the Miami Dolphins Super Bowl 60 Odds

 The Dolphins' playoff chances are relatively modest right now, but that could change if they have a good start to their 2025 season.

-The 'Fins odds to win the AFC East are +650 at FanDuel Sportsbook and most sportsbooks.
-Giving Miami a 13.3% chance to win the division.
+The 'Fins odds to win the AFC East are +950 at DraftKings, but a little better at FanDuel Sportsbook at +700.
+Giving Miami a 12.5% chance to win the division.
 These odds will fluctuate once the season kicks off and throughout the year.

 Miami Dolphins' 2025 Schedule and Betting Odds